Vulcan’s Muddy Light

 Watson discovered 22 asteroids between 1863-77.
 He drew honors from around the world, including the prestigious Lalande Prize from the French Academy of Sciences.

-Then, on a viewing trip to Wyoming in 1878 during a solar eclipse — Thomas Edison traveled with him — Watson was sure he’d observed the rumored intra-mercurial planet Vulcan.
+Then, on a viewing trip to Wyoming in 1878 during a solar eclipse — Thomas Edison traveled with him — Watson was sure he’d observed Vulcan, the rumored planet revolving within Mercury’s orbit.

 Victorian-era astronomers anticipated its presence, due to irregularities in Mercury’s orbit.
 As the Chicago Daily Tribune noted, “Prominent astronomers have changed front more than once from disbelief to belief and back to disbelief again in (Vulcan’s) existence.”